sbsousa/EnronML/README.md

 ## License:

 This project is publicly available for educational purposes.
-Please acknowledge your sources.
+Please acknowledge this source if you use it.

 ## Sources